 We will then get into what you can ask a court to do to ensure that future child support is paid to you as ordered and how to go about collecting previously unpaid amounts of child support.

-If you are ordered to pay an ex-spouse spousal maintenance and at some point in time stop doing so, your ex-spouse has the right to file an enforcement petition against you.
-However, as we noted in yesterday’s blog post that dealt in the area of child support defenses, you are not entirely out of luck if you have not been keeping up with your court-ordered obligation.
+If a court orders you to pay spousal maintenance and you stop doing so, your ex-spouse can file an enforcement petition against you.
+However, as noted in yesterday’s blog post on child support defenses, you’re not completely out of options if you haven’t kept up with your court-ordered obligation.

-Just as in child support matters, you can have a legitimate inability to pay the spousal maintenance as ordered.
-If you cannot deliver due to not having any income, no property that can be sold to make up the difference, and have not been able to borrow money to pay the spousal maintenance, then you can have the lawsuit filed by your ex-spouse dismissed.
+Like in child support cases, you might legitimately be unable to pay the ordered spousal maintenance.
+If you lack income, have no sellable property to make up the difference, and can’t borrow money to pay the spousal maintenance, you can get your ex-spouse’s lawsuit dismissed.

-If you find yourself in a position where you will need to defend yourself based on these sorts of reasons, be prepared for your ex-spouse’s attorney to serve you with discovery requests to verify that you have no additional sources of income or property from which your spousal maintenance obligation can be met.
+If you need to defend yourself for these reasons, prepare for your ex-spouse’s attorney to serve you with discovery requests, verifying that you have no additional income sources or property to meet your spousal maintenance obligation.

-In a recent case, our office had filed an enforcement suit based on an opposing party’s failure to pay spousal maintenance as he had been ordered to do.
-In his Answer, he noted that he had no sources of income to pay the maintenance.
+In a recent case we handled, we filed an enforcement suit against an individual for failing to pay spousal maintenance as ordered.
+In his Answer, he claimed he had no income sources for the maintenance.

-Immediately I requested tax returns and other financial documents be submitted to me for review.
-Eventually, we learned that this gentleman had real estate holdings that were more substantial than even our client had speculated.
+I immediately requested his tax returns and other financial documents for review.
+Eventually, we discovered that he had significant real estate holdings, more substantial than our client had anticipated.

 Rather than proceed to court with this rickety defense, the gentleman and our client came to a settlement on the amounts that were previously due.